RangeshPandianPT/Classification-with-Logistic-Regression/README.txt

-# 🧪 Breast Cancer Classification using Logistic Regression
+## 🧪 Breast Cancer Classification using Logistic Regression

 This project implements a binary classification model using **Logistic Regression** on the **Breast Cancer Wisconsin Dataset**.
 It evaluates model performance using key metrics like **confusion matrix**, **precision**, **recall**, **ROC-AUC**, and explores **threshold tuning** to optimize predictions.

----

-## 📁 Project Structure

-📦 logistic_regression_full_project/ ├── breast_cancer_cleaned.csv         # Cleaned dataset ├── logistic_regression_model.py      # Full Python script ├── logistic_regression_model.ipynb   # Jupyter notebook version ├── roc_auc_curve.png                 # ROC-AUC Curve plot ├── confusion_matrix.png              # Confusion Matrix plot ├── precision_recall_curve.png        # Precision-Recall Curve plot └── README.md                         # This file

 ---

 ## 🧠 What You'll Learn